jboates01/fulcrum-active-fitness-gym/README.md

 By focusing on these goals, the Fulcrum Fitness Website aims to enhance the overall customer experience, making it easier and more enjoyable for clients to engage with their fitness goals.

-# Project Requirements for the Fulcrum Fitness Website

-The following are the detailed project requirements and specific functionalities that the development team aimed to implement:

 ## 1. Website Structure and Content
 - **Requirement:** The website must consist of at least three separate pages or page areas if using a single scrolling page.
 - **Details:**